 Data refresh

 All imported, generated, and augmented data is stored in a central repository.
-Test team can then extract, clone, and deliver re-usable subsets of data to test teams on demand, eliminating data dependencies and maximizing the value of work already done.
+Test team can then extract, clone, and deliver re-usable subsets of data to the teams on demand, eliminating data dependencies and maximizing the value of work already done.

-Also, this enables Data reservation which means that testers receive the data they need from multiple back-end systems in minutes, eliminating the time otherwise wasted looking for or preparing data, or creating it where none exists.
+Also, this enables Data reservation which means that testers receive the data they need from multiple systems, eliminating the time otherwise wasted looking for or preparing data, or creating it.
 They can request the exact data they need, and have it automatically delivered from the central repository in parallel and on demand.

-As data sets are provisioned, they are automatically “cloned” so that the original data remains intact.
-This means that teams can work in parallel, while avoiding the slow and expensive process of manually copying and moving large copies of production data.
-Testing using subsets of data further avoids prohibitively high infrastructure costs, while delivering “cloned” data to isolated test environments prevents bug scenarios being lost when one team makes a change.
+QA program lead onsite, VM offshore leads, Test automation architect and other stakeholder from GEICO constantly evaluate the test data needs of multiple scrum teams on regular basis (due to evolving functionality).
+Test data needs are identified and subset requirements are documents to ensure proper subset test data is made available to respective Scrum teams e.g. Commercial Modernization and Mobile automation test team needs are different frome one another.

+Test data refresh frequency depends on the project life cycle stage due to the nature and subset granularity.